Little Shop of Horrors (musical): Act II

 following an upcoming LIFE magazine interview at the shop, Audrey II must die.
 Audrey is confused and frightened by Seymour's ramblings, but she runs home by his order.

 That night, unable to sleep and distressed by Seymour's strange behavior, Audrey goes to the flower shop to talk with him.
 He is not there, and Audrey II begs her to water it.
 Not sensing the danger, she approaches to water it, and a vine pulls her into the plant's gaping maw ("Sominex/Suppertime II").
 Seymour arrives and pulls her out, but Audrey is mortally wounded.
 Her dying wish is for Seymour to feed her to the plant after she dies so that they can always be together.
 She dies in his arms, and he reluctantly honors her request ("Somewhere That's Green" (reprise)).

 The next day, Patrick Martin from the World Botanical Enterprises tells Seymour that his company wishes to sell leaf cuttings of Audrey II in florist shops across America.
 Seymour realizes the plant's evil plan: world conquest.
 He tries shooting, cutting, and poisoning the plant, but it has grown too hardy to kill.
 Seymour, in desperation, runs into its open jaws with a machete planning to kill it from the inside, but he is quickly eaten ("Bigger Than Hula-hoops").
-Patrick, Crystal, Ronette, and Chiffon search for Seymour.
+Patrick, Crystal, Ronnette and Chiffon search for Seymour.
 Not finding him, Patrick tells the girls to take the cuttings.

-Crystal, Ronette, and Chiffon relate that, following these events, other plants appeared across America, tricking innocent people into feeding them blood in exchange for fame and fortune.
+Crystal, Ronnette and Chiffon relate that, following these events, other plants appeared across America, tricking innocent people into feeding them blood in exchange for fame and fortune.
 Audrey II, bigger than ever, appears with opened new flowers revealing the faces of Seymour, Audrey, Mushnik and Orin, who beg that the plants must not be fed ("Finale Ultimo: Don't Feed the Plants").
 Audrey II slithers towards the audience threateningly.